 The United States has so many great poker rooms that picking the best places to live and play may seem daunting.
 However, we found it fairly easy to identify five spots where there are both multiple strong poker rooms and a decent quality of life.
-As we note above, the poker landscape has changed in the past two years, and so have the best places to live if you love poker.
+As we note above, the poker landscape has changed in the past few years, and so have the best places to live if you love poker.
 Below we share the best places to live if you love poker and our reasons for each nomination.

 Best Places to Live if You Love Poker: Las Vegas